FDR0903/ctf25/slides.md

 * In this case, the price of the option is the **discounted expectation** under the new **risk-adjusted probability measure**

 $$
 C(t) =\frac{1}{R}\left[\tilde p C^u+(1-\tilde p) C^d\right] = \frac{1}{1+r}\tilde{\mathbb E}[C(t+1)]
 $$

 ---

-## Risk-Neutral Valuation
+## Risk-Neutral Valuation: intuition

 * Prices of assets depend on their risk
-* Investors demand more profit for bearing more risk (risk-averse)
+* Investors demand more profit for bearing more risk (risk-averse): think of utility
-* Today's price of a claim realised in a future date, written on a risky asset, will generally differ from its expected value
+* Today's price of a claim realised in a future date, written on a risky asset, will generally differ from its expected value: investors ask for a premium.
-* In a complete market with no arbitrage opportunities there is an alternative way to do this calculation: Instead of first taking the expectation and then adjusting for an investor's risk preference, one can adjust, once and for all, the probabilities of future outcomes such that they incorporate all investors' risk premia, and then take the expectation under this new probability distribution, the risk-neutral measure
-* once the risk-neutral probabilities are found, every asset can be priced by simply taking the present value of its expected payoff.
-Note that if we used the actual real-world probabilities, every security would require a different adjustment (as they differ in riskiness).
+* Using actual real-world probabilities, every security would require a different adjustment (as they differ in riskiness)
-* fundamental theorem of asset pricing: the condition of no-arbitrage is equivalent to the existence of a risk-neutral measure

 ---

+## Risk-Neutral Valuation: intuition

+* There is another way to do this adjustment
+  * Instead of calculating expectation and then adjusting for an investor's risk preference
+  * We adjust, once and for all, the probabilities of future outcomes such that they incorporate all investors' risk premia
+  * We take expectation under this new probability distribution, the risk-neutral measure
+* Once the risk-neutral probability is found, assets can be priced by simply taking the present value of expected payoff

+---

-## Risk-Neutral Valuation
+## Risk-Neutral Valuation: Exercise

 * **Exercise 1**: Under the risk-neutral measure, calculate the discounted expected value of the stock price, i.e.,
 $$